zhouquan2k/LeanFramework/README.md

   The purpose of LeanDDD is to provide a **simple starting point** that is aligned with DDD principles, particularly in isolating business logic from technical infrastructure.
 Most existing DDD frameworks I have seen are kind of overly complex, so LeanDDD aims to fill the gap by making things as simple as possible for:

 	1. **Medium to Small-Scale Applications**: Suitable for department-level applications rather than large-scale enterprise apps.
-	2. **Complex Business Logic**: Ideal when business needs are intricate and keep growing and DDD methods can help manage complexity as your system evolves.
+	2. **Complex Business Logic**: Ideal when business needs are intricate and keep growing, DDD methods can help manage complexity as your system evolves.
 	3. **Flexible Growth**: Start small, keep it simple, and add complexity only when necessary.

 - ## Tech-Stack